mrkkrp/markkarpov.com/tutorial/exceptions.md

 ### The `throwTo` function

-`throwTo` allows us to raise an arbitrary exception in a thread with known `ThreadId`:
+`throwTo` allows us to raise an arbitrary exception in a thread with a known `ThreadId`:

 ```haskell
 throwTo :: Exception e => ThreadId -> e -> IO ()
 ```

-The docs for `throwTo` are *exceptionally* good, so let us just quote them here with some clarifications:
+The docs for `throwTo` are exceptionally good, so let us just quote them here with some clarifications:

-* Exception delivery synchronizes between the source and target thread:
+* Exception delivery synchronizes between the source and the target thread:
   `throwTo` does not return until the exception has been raised in the target thread.
 The calling thread can thus be certain that the target thread has received the exception.
 Exception delivery is also atomic with